 Wherever possible redundant treated wood should be reused.
 Appropriate disposal strategies may be to landfill or incinerate.
 Enquiries should be made to the local waste management authority or the preservative supplier.
 Treated wood waste must not be supplied for use as animal bedding or litter; or be used in barbeques or domestic fires.

 6.4.3 Disposal options for treated wood

-For guidance on options for disposal of waste, see the WPA website for details.
-In addition the WPA publication - Dealing with Treated Wood Related Waste Streams - Guidance Note 02/09 is very useful.
+For guidance on options for disposal of waste, see the WPA Guidance Note TW14: UK Guidance on the Classification of Treated Wood Waste.